broadinstitute/ops-terra-utils/CONTRIBUTING.md

       Hello World!
   ```

-   Testing Execution of python scripts through Cromwell
+#### Testing Execution of Python scripts through Cromwell

-      Pre-reqs
+This method of testing creates a WDL on the fly, and _does not_ actually test the WDL associated with your code.
+It instead is testing the functionality of your Python code running in Cromwell.
+This method of testing makes a few assumptions:
+* All arguments to your Python code are named exactly the same in your WDL
+* All arguments that are booleans in your WDL are passed as "store_true" arguments to your Python code

+1. Install jq if it's not already installed: `brew install jq`
-         - properly filled in test_inputs.json file (located within the wdl/{wdl_name} directory)
+2. First fill out the `test_inputs.json` file with your inputs defined (these are located within the wdl/{wdl_name} directory)

-      You can then run your python script in the manner described below:
+3. You can now run your Python script in the manner described below (note that the first argument is NOT the path to the Python script but rather the NAME of the Python script).

       ```sh
          dev/submit_wdl_to_cromwell.sh submit {python_script_to_run} {path_to_input_json}